-10 Law Enforcement Off the Pavement

-Caring deeply about the people and natural resources of Texas comes naturally to Texas game wardens.
+10 Law Enforcement Caring deeply about the people and natural resources of Texas comes naturally to Texas game wardens and park police officers.

 14 Sustaining Healthy Water and Ecosystems

 From spring-fed rivers flowing past towering cypress trees to coastal bays and wetlands teeming with plants, fish and wildlife, Texas waters are a source of beauty and wonder.